-Who is West Asset Management and why are they suing me?
+Who is West Asset Management?

 It’s not surprising that you have never heard of West Asset Management, in fact you are probably reading this article because you have no idea who they are or why they have filed a lawsuit against you.
 West Corporation is one of the largest debt buyers in the United States.
 This company buys debts for pennies on the dollar from companies across many types of businesses including healthcare, financial, and utilities to name a few.
 The debt sellers in this case have determined that it will cost them more money to try and collect on the debt themselves rather than sell your debt to a third party debt collector such as West Asset Management.
-Once West Asset Management has purchased a debt they may hire a third party debt collection company to send out collection letters or call consumers or they may hire a debt collection law firm such as Suttell Hammer & White, Nelson & Kennard, Machol & Johannes or Patenaude & Felix to file a lawsuit against you in an attempt to collect on a debt.
+Once West Asset Management has purchased a debt they may hire a third party debt collection company to send out collection letters or call consumers or they may hire a debt collection law firm such as Suttell & Hammer, Nelson & Kennard, Machol & Johannes or Patenaude & Felix to file a lawsuit against you in an attempt to collect on a debt.
 Unfortunately for West Asset Management and many other third party debt buyers, the information that they purchase from major banks only includes a spreadsheet of information with consumers information.
 It is very possible that West Asset Management cannot produce original contracts signed or any proof that you actually owe on a debt.
 Further, if West Asset Management shows up on your credit report it is likely that they will not be able to validate that you owe a debt in accordance with the Fair Credit Reporting Act and therefore any negative reporting must be removed from your credit upon a request for validation.
 Of course any debts that are properly validated would remain on your credit.

 In reality, West Asset Management, Inc. is simply a subsidiary of a large corporate called West Corp. located in Omaha Nebraska who is involved in many different industries.
 West Asset Management employs 1,500 debt collectors in 13 states and one offshore location.
 West Asset Management has numerous complaints floating around the internet and in 2011 West Asset Management agreed to pay consumers a record $2.8 Million for violations of the Fair Debt Collection Practices Act for actions that included telling consumers that they would be arrested if they didn’t pay on their debts.
 In most states debtors cannot go to jail for not paying on most types of debts.